platvorm/geojson-purge/readme.md

-# GeoJSON Purge
+# GeoJSON Purge 🌍🧹

 GeoJSON Purge is to clean GeoJSON files.
-Developed for the internal use of [Platvorm](https://platvorm.ee/).
+Developed for the internal use of studio [Platvorm](https://platvorm.ee/).

 ## Overview

 GeoJSON Purge is a command-line Python tool that:

-* Merges layers in a GeoJSON file
+* Merges feature geometries by layer: Polygons into MultiPolygons, LineStrings into MultiLineString, and Points into MultiPoints.
 * Removes selected properties
 * Removes Z-coordinates
 * Truncates coordinate precision